-While we seek to engage with all our investee companies at least annually, we typically engage multiple times each year.
-Engagement is both proactive/thematic; i.e., we strive to understand companies' management of ESG considerations that are relevant to their long-term value, and reactive; i.e., we engage ad hoc with companies when controversies arise.
+We seek to engage with all our investee companies at least annually; however, we are typically able to engage multiple times each year.
+Engagement is both proactive/thematic (i.e., we strive to understand companies' management of ESG considerations that are relevant to their long-term value) and reactive (i.e., we engage ad hoc with companies when controversies arise).
 All engagement activities are logged in a central repository and progress towards any defined goals is tracked.
 We report our engagement activities to our clients on a quarterly basis and disclose our reports on our website annually.

-When prioritising companies for proactive/thematic engagement, we consider the size of our holdings; specific ESG factors that are a focus within our research and valuation process (e.g., linking executive compensation to ESG metrics, capital allocation strategy or climate-change impacts); external ESG ratings; ESG disclosure quality; credit quality; and differences in ESG risk exposure in specific markets and sectors.
+When prioritising companies for proactive/thematic engagement, we consider:

+- The size of our holdings;

+- Specific ESG factors that are a focus within our research and valuation process (e.g., linking executive compensation to ESG metrics, capital allocation strategy or climate-change impacts);

+- External ESG ratings;

+- ESG disclosure quality;

+- Credit quality;

+- Carbon footprint;

+- Severe controversies; and

+- Differences in ESG risk exposure in specific markets and sectors.

 Consideration of the ESG factors of a company is for the pursuit of financial performance and these factors are not given greater weight than other factors that we look at to evaluate the company.